Palatis/MVSDK/README.md

 # Disclaimer

-**The authohr of this software is not affiliated with [Zhejiang Huaray (iRAYPLE) Cooperation](https://www.irayple.com) in any way.
+**The author of this software is not affiliated with [Zhejiang Huaray (iRAYPLE) Cooperation](https://www.irayple.com) in any way.
 All trademarks and registered trademarks are property of their respective owners, and company, product and service names mentioned in this readme or appearing in